fahim-shahriar-alif/DBMS_Website/Data_Set/ASA_SYSTEM_GUIDE.md

 # 🏛️ ASA Data Server - System Guide

-## American Stock Association Data Management System
+## Association for Social Advancement Data Management System

 This system implements the architecture shown in the rich picture, connecting all stakeholders through a central ASA Data Server.